baransolmaz/YS-GoLang-REST-API/README.md

 # YS-GoLang-REST-API

 A REST-API service that works as an in memory key-value store

 Requests:

-&nbsp; -GET
+&emsp; -GET

-&nbsp; &nbsp;Takes a key string and returns the value of the key.If the key is exist, responds 200;if not responds 404
+&emsp;  &emsp; Takes a key string and returns the value of the key.If the key is exist, responds 200;if not responds 404

-&nbsp; -PUT
+&emsp; -PUT

-&nbsp; &nbsp;Takes a key-value string pair and updates the value of the given key.If the key is not exist, creates it
+&emsp;  &emsp; Takes a key-value string pair and updates the value of the given key.If the key is not exist, creates it

-&nbsp; -DELETE
+&emsp; -DELETE

-&nbsp; &nbsp;Removes all pairs
+&emsp;  &emsp; Removes all pairs

-&nbsp; -VIEW
+&emsp; -VIEW

-&nbsp; &nbsp;Sends all pairs
+&emsp;  &emsp; Sends all pairs

 Respond Codes:

-&nbsp; StatusInternalServerError -: 500
+&emsp; StatusInternalServerError &emsp; : 500

-&nbsp; StatusBadGateway ----------: 502
+&emsp; StatusBadGateway &emsp; &emsp; &emsp; &emsp;: 502

-&nbsp; StatusNotFound ------------: 404
+&emsp; StatusNotFound &emsp; &emsp; &emsp;&emsp;&emsp;&emsp;: 404

-&nbsp; StatusNoContent -----------: 204
+&emsp; StatusNoContent &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;: 204

-&nbsp; StatusMethodNotAllowed ----: 405
+&emsp; StatusMethodNotAllowed &emsp;: 405

-&nbsp; StatusOK ------------------: 200
+&emsp; StatusOK &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; &emsp; &emsp;: 200

 Note:

-&nbsp; If you want the put request does not create new pair when the given key is not exist,you need to toggle block comment.
+&emsp; If you want the put request does not create new pair when the given key is not exist,you need to toggle block comment.